m0n01d/neotenites/src/blog/catio.md

  ![detail](../images/catio/detail.jpeg)
 We bought 6 pool noodles from Publix for $2 each.
 We went with the thinner diameter noodles.
 There's still a gap but I don't think it's big enough for fit through.
 With the thinner noodles they don't have to come off before closing the patio up.

 Since we have the 3 season doors I was able to pop out the screen on the bottom of one of the doors and roll it up to function as a cat door.
-That way (some of) the AC stays in the RV and the cats can go in and out.
+That way (some of) the AC stays in the RV and the cats can still go in and out.
 ![from inside](../images/catio/inside.jpeg)

 Toby likes to dive-bomb from the bunk bed onto the mat.